 Impressions

+An impression occurs when someone sees your ad on Google.
+To get more impressions, you can increase your budget or improve your ad quality.
 If Google doesn’t think your ad fits well with the people you’re trying to reach, it won’t show your ad as much.
-So, you’ll end up with fewer views and poorer results.

 Cost

-However, it’s not that simple.
-Your bid, quality score, and ad rank all affect how much you’ll need to spend.
-Your bid is the maximum amount you’re willing to pay for a click.
+What really matters is your “cost per click” or CPC.
+Skilled advertisers figure out how much money they need to invest to get a click or a conversion.
+However, your bid, quality score, and ad rank all affect how much you’ll need to spend.
 The quality score is a rating from Google, ranging from 1 to 10, based on how relevant your ad, landing page, and keywords are.
-The ad rank is Google’s measure to decide where to place your ad in the search engine results pages (SERPs).

 Click-Through Rate